spilabkorea/chatbot/README.md

 ## Features

-- **Support for cv**: Users can upload and query information from csv file, enabling access to a variety of sources.
+- **Support for csv**: Users can upload and query information from csv file, enabling access to a variety of sources.
 - **Conversational Retrieval**: The chatbot employs advanced conversational retrieval techniques to deliver relevant, context-aware responses.
 - **Integration of Language Models**: OpenAI's language models are utilized for natural language understanding and generation, allowing the chatbot to engage in meaningful interactions.
 - **CSV Content Extraction**: Text content is extracted from uploaded CSVs, forming the basis for indexing and retrieval.